vitaly-t/pg-monitor/README.md

 $ npm install pg-monitor
 ```

-The library has no dependency on [pg-promise], it just sets up the known event handlers,
-and will work with any version (1.x or later) of [pg-promise].
+The library has no direct dependency on [pg-promise], and will work with any of its versions.

 # Usage